 Giving gifts in business settings is a tricky matter; etiquette varies according to circumstance and country.
-Gifts, even if seemingly innocuous, could come across as a form of bribe or your attempt to sway someone to your side.
+Gifts, even if seemingly innocuous, could come across as a form of bribe.

 In general, gifts should be given only after negotiations or contract signings are completed, to ensure that they did not sway the deal in some way.
 Remember, you are gifting the ‘company’ from your company, not just one or two individuals present at the meeting.
-If you wish to gift individuals, it should be done privately as an act of friendship and not in the context of business.
+If you wish to gift individuals, it should be done privately and not in the context of business.

 Numbers Are Important